Lackadaisical-Security/Lackadaisical-Copilot/API_REFERENCE.md

 ## 📡 Overview

-**Lackadaisical Local Copilot** provides a comprehensive RESTful API and WebSocket interface for all functionality.
+**Lackadaisical Local Copilot** provides a comprehensive RESTful API and WebSocket interface for all functionality across both original and modular dashboard interfaces.
 The API is designed with security, performance, and ease of use in mind.

 ## 🔐 Authentication